pavliy/Payments-Gateway/README.md

 </details>

+## About internal structure

+Overall design is based on: clean architecture, onion architecture, DDD concepts, CQS & Mediator pattern.
+- Rich domain model which knows better about its own stuff
+- Immutable entities.
+In some places records are used for simplicity.
+- Integration event is processed by app layer and sent to processor for working with bank
+- CVV code is not stored in payment details.
+I thought it's not secure.
+So passing it through - integration event is used
+- There was no requirement to store card number as masked.
+So it's preprocessed on retrieval

 ## Bank simulator
 It's very simple API with single POST method.
 Inside it generates random number 100-1000 and returns result based on it.